cmthakur/fedena/README.markdown

   * 1. bundle install
   * 2. rake fedena:plugins:install_all
   * 3. rake db:setup
+  *
+Opps error occured while running rake file then try this: gem update --system 1.5.3

 Be sure mysql gem and server is installed

+If you are a mac user then comment out this code from wickedpdf.rb in vendor/plugins directory if Platform.is_windows? include Win32PdfRenderer elsif Platform.is_linux? include NixPdfRenderer else raise "Unable to find Platform" end

 #Fedena : Open source school management system